-Back in late July, news outlets reported growing concern with misuse of the Pegasus surveillance software.
-Intended to be used to target terrorists and criminal threats by exploiting iMessage vulnerabilities found primarily within iOS/iPadOS devices, the software became the focus of privacy questions after it was found that several governments worldwide were using the sophisticated tools to target journalists, activists and dissidents by monitoring and capturing privacy data without users’ explicit consent.
+Back in late-July, news outlets reported a growing concern with the misuse of the Pegasus surveillance software.
+Intended to be used to target terrorists and criminal threats by exploiting iMessage vulnerabilities found primarily within iOS/iPadOS devices, the question of rights to privacy became the focus after it was found that several governments worldwide were using the sophisticated tools to target journalists, activists and dissidents by monitoring and capturing privacy data without the user’s explicit consent.

-Jamf reported a thorough breakdown of the Pegasus spyware, as it became known, detailing what it is and what it does, along with the broader security implications, indicators of compromise and recommendations for staying protected.
-These recommendations included the “patch fast, patch often” mantra often repeated to ensure devices are protected against the very latest known threats.
+Jamf reported a thorough breakdown of the Pegasus spyware as it became known, including what it is and what it does, along with the broader security implications, indicators of compromise and recommendations for staying protected, including the “patch fast, patch often” mantra to ensure devices are protected against the very latest known threats.

-- CVE-2021-30858: A use-after-free issue was addressed with improved memory management.
-This issue is fixed in iOS 14.8 and iPadOS 14.8 and in macOS Big Sur 11.6.
+- CVE-2021-30858: A use after free issue was addressed with improved memory management.
+This issue is fixed in iOS 14.8 and iPadOS 14.8, macOS Big Sur 11.6.
 Processing maliciously crafted web content may lead to arbitrary code execution.

-According to Apple’s iOS/iPadOS release notes, both CoreGraphics and WebKit are patched with this update, protecting against maliciously crafted PDF and web content respectively that could lead to arbitrary code execution.
+According to Apple’s iOS/iPadOS release notes, both CoreGraphics and WebKit are patched with this update, protecting against maliciously crafted PDF and web content respectfully that could lead to arbitrary code execution.

 The update targets iPhone 6S and later, all iPad Pro models, iPad Air 2 and later, iPad 5th generation and later, iPad mini 4 and later, as well as iPod touch 7th generation devices.
 For security reasons, Apple does not disclose security issues nor perform a deep dive into security updates.

-Users are urged to patch immediately or as soon as possible to stay protected against the latest known threats, especially as there have been reports of the Pegasus spyware having been exploited in the wild.
-You may effectively regard any device running a version of iOS/iPadOS lower than 14.8 as vulnerable and potentially exploitable without additional protections to mitigate some of the risks.
+Users are urged to patch immediately or as soon as possible to keep protected against the latest known threats, especially as there have been reports of the Pegasus spyware having been exploited in the wild.
+Effectively indicating any device running a version of iOS/iPadOS lower than 14.8 as vulnerable and potentially exploitable without additional protections to mitigate some of the risks.

-Additional protective actions against the latest known and zero-day threats include deploying Wandera Threat Defense for the real-time detection and prevention of network attacks, such as phishing threats, malicious downloads and data exfiltration.
-It is also possible to safeguard user privacy by adding encryption to block the follow-up activities common to mobile device-based attacks, if not stamping it out completely.
+Additional considerations for protection against the latest known and zero-day threats include deploying Wandera Threat Defense for the real-time detection and prevention of network attacks, such as phishing threats, malicious downloads and preventing data exfiltration, while safeguarding user privacy with added encryption for added protection help to block the follow-up activities common to mobile device-based attacks, if not stamping it out completely.

-There are a number of security recommendations, based on industry best practices that also apply to mobile devices in helping to mitigate risks from this and future threats, that you may want to consider:
+Additionally, there are a number of security recommendations based on industry best practices that also apply to mobile devices in helping to mitigate risks like this one, and other future threats, that you may want to consider:

 - Ensure all devices are running the latest software.
-Yes, the “patch fast, patch often” mantra applies even for mobile devices.
+Yes, even for mobile devices, the “patch fast, patch often” mantra applies.
 Ensure that you have an organized process to roll out OS and app updates across your mobile fleet just as quickly as you do for your other devices.

 - Implement a vulnerability monitoring and patch management process to improve timely responses to future exploits.
 Yes - even on mobile devices.

 - Implement an app vetting workflow that ensures only approved apps have access to corporate data.
-By strictly controlling what apps are available on devices, you can further reduce the attack surface.
+By strictly controlling what apps are available on devices you can reduce the attack surface further.

-- Review managed app permissions for excessive data collection.
-If an exploited app hasn’t been given access to contacts, calendar, photos, camera, microphone, etc., then the threat is easier to contain.
+- Review managed app permissions for excessive data collection, if an app is exploited and it hasn’t been given access to contacts, calendar, photos, camera, microphone, etc, then the threat is easier to contain.

 - Implement conditional access policies that prevent work applications (with sensitive data) from being accessed when the mobile device has risky apps installed.
 Conditional access policies implemented on the device can be highly effective even with unmanaged devices.